Laser speckle contrast imaging: Effect of static scatterers

 P1 and P2 are two constants that range from 0 to 1, they are determined by fitting this equation to the actual experimental data.

-Scatterers Velocity Determination
+Scatterers velocity determination

 The relationship between the velocity of scatterers and decorrelation time is as follows, velocity of scatterers such as the blood flow is proportional to the decorrelation time, $\lambda$ is the laser light wavelength.

 Contrast processing algorithm

 The method to compute the contrast of speckle patterns can be classified into three categories: s-K (spatial), t-K (temporal), and st-K (Spatio-temporal).
 To compute the spatial contrast, raw images of laser speckle will be separated into small elements, and each element corresponds to a $n\times n$ pixels.
 The value of $n$ is determined by the speckle size.
 The intensity of all the pixels in each element will be summed and averaged to return a mean intensity value (μ), the final contrast value of this element will be calculated based on the mean intensity and actual intensity of each pixel.
 To improve the resolution limitation, scientists also compute the temporal contrast of the speckle pattern.
 The method is the same as how to compute spatial contrast but just in temporal.
 The combination computation of spatial contrast and temporal contrast is Spatio-temporal contrast processing algorithm and this is the most commonly used one.